-Some people find bundling these services into one monthly payment is easier to understand and sometimes more cost-effective.
-You can’t have both a Medicare Advantage and Medigap plan — you have to pick one or the other.
+Some people find bundling services into one monthly payment is easier to understand and often more cost-effective, and many people enjoy the extra services some Medicare Advantage plans offer.

 Advantages of a Medicare Advantage Plan

 - Medicare Advantage Plans may cover some services traditional Medicare doesn’t, such as vision, dental, or wellness programs.

 - These plans may offer packages that are tailored to people with certain chronic medical conditions who need particular services.

 - Medicare Advantage Plans can be less costly if a person only needs to see the list of approved medical providers on a Medicare Advantage plan.

 - Some plans may limit doctors you can see, which could result in out-of-pocket expenses if you see a doctor who isn’t in-network.